apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Delphi murders: Richard Allen sentenced to 130 years for Indiana deaths**
+**Chicago school board fires Chicago Public Schools CEO Pedro Martinez after months of tension**

-You can read more about it [here](https://www.bbc.com/news/articles/c140px43yy5o).
+You can read more about it [here](https://www.chalkbeat.org/chicago/2024/12/21/board-of-education-fires-pedro-martinez/).

 ## Requirements
 - Python 3.8